Ouzouer-le-Marché: History

-There are several hypothesis of Ouzouer-le-Marché origins.
+There are several hypotheses of the origins of Ouzouer-le-Marché.

 First hypothesis: Formerly in the Bronze Age, the town was called because of the swamps: Ouzouer le Marais.
 To pass these swamps, it was necessary to check uncouple the wagons where the market name to the wheels.
 According to historians, this marsh gave birth to a stream that flowed into the Loire by mauves, which seems unlikely today, the natural inclination is more towards water Tripleville.